w3bdesign/nextjs-woocommerce/README.md

 # Next.js Ecommerce site with Woocommerce backend

+## This is still a work in progress

 Live url: <a href="https://nextjs-woocommerce.now.sh/">https://nextjs-woocommerce.now.sh/</a>

 1. Clone and activate the following plugins , in your WordPress plugin directory: